 System of Care for Healthy Aging to ensure older adults have a meaningful choice in care options, including for the Choices for Independence Program.

-provide Caregiver Respite and Senior Volunteer services.
+- Strengthen programs that provide Caregiver Respite and Senior Volunteer services.

 Access to Substance Use Treatment